10 Min Read

 Communication is key for success in many business endeavors, and creating an enterprise security architecture framework is no exception.
 In fact, you could consider communication a core enterprise security architecture principle because, without it, nobody is going to know what they need to do when they need to do it, and what resources are available to them.

 Being able to clearly communicate expectations helps you to ensure that everyone in your organization is equipped to follow your security architecture framework—both by apprising them of the requirements and laying out the consequences of noncompliance for the organization and the individual.

-Need help building an effective enterprise security architecture framework for your organization?
 Contact the cybersecurity experts at Compuquip to get help and advice for protecting your business’ interests.